-Karnataka: Martyred CRPF trooper's mortal remains on way to Mandya
+Karnataka: Martyred CRPF trooper's mortal remains reach Mandya

 Bengaluru, Feb 16: Union Minister DV Sadanand Gowda, Karnataka CM HD Kumaraswamy, Home Minister MB Patil and Karnataka MPs and MLAs paid tribute to mortal remains of martyr H Guru at HAL airport in Bengaluru on Saturday.